A Systematic Survey on Large Language Models for Algorithm Design: Applications

-Multi-objective optimization problems (MOPs) seek to identify a set of optimal solutions, referred to as Pareto optimal solution set.
-An initial exploration of utilizing LLMs to tackle MOPs is introduced in MOEA/D-LMO \citep{liu2023large}.
+Beyond a single objective, there are multiple competing objectives that need to be optimized simultaneously in many scenarios, forming the multi-objective optimization problems (MOPs).
+The goal is to identify a set of optimal solutions, referred to as Pareto optimal solution set.
+An initial exploration of utilizing LLMs to tackle MOPs is introduced in MOEA/D-LMO \citep{liu2025large}.
 Benefiting from the decomposition-based framework, the in-context learning process of LLMs is easily incorporated to generate candidate solutions for each subproblem derived from the original MOP.
 In the realm of large-scale MOPs, LLM-MOEA* \citep{singh2024enhancing} showcases the inferential capabilities of LLMs in multi-objective sustainable infrastructure planning problem.
 The study highlights the LLM's proficiency in filtering crucial decision variables, automatically analyzing the Pareto front, and providing customized inferences based on varying levels of expertise.
 Additionally, CMOEA-LLM \citep{wang2024large} leverages LLMs with evolutionary search operators to address the challenges of constrained MOPs and exhibits robust competitiveness in DAS-CMOP test suite \citep{fan2020difficulty}.